Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Introduction

-The standard $\Lambda$CDM model with WIMPs have been very successful in describing large scale structures.
+The standard $\Lambda$CDM model with WIMPs has been very successful in describing large scale structures.
 Nevertheless, there are a number of problems with this model in small scales of the cosmos.
 The first problem stems from the detection experiments of DM.
 These experiments try to detect DM particles via thair scattering with atomic nuclei in underground laboratories.
-While 'SuperCDMS' \cite{Agnese:2017njq} and 'PICO' \cite{Amole:2017dex} experiments found the lower limit of DM-nucleon scattering cross-section to be somewhere in the region of $10^{-42}-10^{-45} cm^2$ for DM particle with the mass of $\approx$10 GeV, theoretical predictions attribute this value to WIMPs with the mass of $\approx$100 GeV.
-This discrepancy remains with many orders of magnitude different compared to theory in some other experiments.
-In addition, cold DM (CDM) cosmological simulations predict the formation of $\approx$500 subhalos around the Milky Way \cite{Moore:1999nt}, whereas solely about $\approx$50 satellites and dwarf spheroidal galaxies (dSphs) have been identified around the Milky Way so far \cite{satellite}.
-These simulations \cite{Springel:2008cc} also show that hundreds of thousands of satellites should be formed within the Milky Way, with masses of $\approx 10^5 M_\odot$ or higher.
-Since the number of predicted satellites for galaxy size halos is way higher than discovered satellites, this contradiction has been known as the 'missing satellite problem'.
+While 'SuperCDMS' \cite{Agnese:2017njq} and 'PICO' \cite{Amole:2017dex} experiments found the lower limit of DM-nucleon scattering cross-section to be somewhere in the region of $10^{-42}-10^{-45} \; \rm{cm}^2$ for DM particle with the mass of $\approx$ 10 GeV, theoretical predictions attribute this value to WIMPs with the mass of $\approx$ 100 GeV.
+This discrepancy between theory and expriment also remains manifest in some other expriments, showing an even larger gap between theory and data.
+In addition, cold DM (CDM) cosmological simulations predict the formation of $\approx$ 500 subhalos around the Milky Way \cite{Moore:1999nt}, whereas solely about $\approx$ 50 satellites and dwarf spheroidal galaxies (dSphs) have been identified around the Milky Way so far \cite{satellite}.
+These simulations \cite{Springel:2008cc} also show that hundreds of thousands of satellites should be formed within the Milky Way, with masses of $\approx 10^5 \; \rm{M}_\odot$ or larger.
+Since the number of predicted satellites for galaxy sized halos is way higher than discovered satellites, this contradiction has been known as the 'missing satellite problem'.
 Eventually, the so-called 'core-cusp problem' is another challenge for collisionless DM.
-Although CDM simulations of the density profile of halos, embracing Navarro-Frenk-White (NFW) density profile \cite{Navarro:1996gj}, lead to a steep slope of density profile in the central region of halos (cuspy profile), galaxies rotation curves do not indicate a steep slope and instead, reveal rather cored profiles near the center \cite{cored}. \\
+Although CDM simulations of the density profile of halos, embracing Navarro-Frenk-White (NFW) density profile \cite{Navarro:1996gj}, lead to a steep slope of density profile in the central region of halos (cuspy profile), galactic rotation curves do not indicate a steep slope and instead, reveal rather cored profiles near the center \cite{cored}. \\